amahankali/project1-shell/README.md

 - We wanted to implement other forms of redirection (>>, <<, etc.) however, we had trouble implementing basic redirection and ran out of time

 Bugs
-- Entering a file that does not exist will cause a command that should have crashed not to crash.
+- Entering a file that does not exist can cause a command that should have crashed not to crash.
 - Entering a ">" or "<" symbol before a "|" symbol, or a "|"
 symbol at the beginning of a command, will cause a command